Totowa NJ Cocaine Charges Lawyer

-Cocaine is a Schedule I Narcotic which makes it a dangerous substance that can pose a potential threat to the community and the lives of its residence.
-Prosecutors will pursue these cases rigorously and to the full extent of the law.
-Speaking to an experienced and respected cocaine defense lawyer is a very important and potentially life altering decision, especially when facing serious charges and sentence guidelines that include the potential for an extended period of incarceration.
+Cocaine is a Schedule I Narcotic which makes it a dangerous substance that can pose a potential threat to the community and the lives of its residents.
+Prosecutors will pursue these cases vigorously and to the full extent of the law.
+Speaking to an experienced and respected cocaine defense lawyer is a very important and potentially life-altering decision, especially when facing serious charges and sentence guidelines that include the potential for an extended period of incarceration.
 The attorneys at Del Sardo & Montanari vigorously protect the rights of their clients across Wayne, Clifton, Totowa, Little Falls, Woodland Park, and throughout Passaic and Essex counties.

 Cocaine Possession Charges in New Jersey: N.J.S.A.
 2C:35-10(a)(1)